-Strawberry,

-Alpine.
-These

-small, conical,

-deep red berries

-have delicate, soft

-flesh that is

-perfume-sweet

-when fully ripe.
-It

-is no wonder that

-Charles V of

-France was

-captivated by them

-in 1360 and brought them from the woods to his garden.
-These modern offspring of his fraises des bois bear the royal breeding of the originals; they are refined, well-mannered. everbearing plants that are compact and runnerless.
-Commercial growers gave up the cultivation of these strawberries decades ago, an event attributed to the need for large, eyepopping berries that traveled well, no matter their taste.
-Space plants 12 inches apart in full sun or part shade.
-Soil should be rich in humus, deeply dug, and drain well.
-Keep plants watered well during dry, hot summer months.
+Strawberry, Alpine.
+The small, conical, deep red berries have delicate, soft flesh that is perfume-sweet when fully ripe.
+It is no wonder that Charles V of France was captivated by them in 1360 and brought them from the woods to his garden.
+These modern offspring of his fraises des bois bear the royal breeding of the originals; they are refined, well-mannered, everbearing plants that are compact and runnerless.
+Commercial growers gave up the cultivation of these strawberries decades ago, an event attributed to the need for large, eye-popping berries that traveled well, no matter their taste.
 Fruit is produced from June until frost.
 They are best enjoyed right off the vine, since they do not store well.
 Crowns may be divided every three years to produce additional plants.
 When transplanting, be sure the crown of the plant is above soil level.
-Available after Mid April

 Swiss Chard.
 22-25 days baby.
 50-55 days full size.
-Swiss chard is a large, crisp-leaved green vegetable with succulent stems ideal to use fresh and cooked.
-Chard is likely to go to seed if subjected to light frosts.
-Best growth is achieved with a temperature range between 45°F and 75°F. Three varieties available.
+Sometimes called Perpetual Spinach.
+Swiss chard is a large, crispleaved green vegetable with succulent stems ideal to use fresh or cooked.
+Best growth is achieved with a temperature range between 45°F and 75°F. Exposure to even a light frost will cause the plant to bolt.